- This event has passed.

 Program Host and Moderator: Ann McMullan, Project Director, CoSN Empowered Superintendents Program

 This edWebinar series is co-hosted by CoSN and edWeb.net

 The Consortium for School Networking (CoSN) is pleased to join forces with edWeb.net in presenting a series of edWebinars featuring the CoSN Empowered Superintendent Program.
 The edWebinar series will focus on helping current and aspiring superintendents and district leadership teams build on their knowledge, skills, and confidence in leading digital transformations.

-In this first edWebinar in the series, Dr. David Schuler and Dr. Chris Gaines, both active leaders in CoSN and AASA, will share their best practices and recommended strategies for leading technology transformations within a school district setting.
-They will focus on specific strategies outlined in The Empowered Superintendents Toolkit.
-Dr. Schuler and Dr. Gaines will share examples from their own experiences in working with their boards, school leaders, and their communities in leading teaching and learning to meet the needs of today’s students.
+In this first edWebinar in the series, Dr. David Schuler and Dr. Chris Gaines, both active leaders in CoSN and AASA, share their best practices and recommended strategies for leading technology transformations within a school district setting.
+They focus on specific strategies outlined in The Empowered Superintendents Toolkit.
+Dr. Schuler and Dr. Gaines share examples from their own experiences in working with their boards, school leaders, and their communities in leading teaching and learning to meet the needs of today’s students.